Trebonius91/Caracal/README.md

-# EVB-QMDFF
+# CARACAL
-RPMD and rate constant calculations on black-box potential energy surfaces
+Ring polymer molecular dynamics and rate constant calculations on black-box potential energy surfaces

-## About EVB-QMDFF
+## About Caracal

-EVB-QMDFF is a free open-source software package that enables a wide variety of molecular dynamics applications.
+Caracal is a free open-source software package that enables a wide variety of molecular dynamics applications.
+Unbiased and biased molecular dynamics trajectories can be sampled, unperiodic as well as periodic (NVE, NVT, NpT) setups are possible.
+A central feature is the automized setup of potential energy surfaces for gas phase reactions using the EVB-QMDFF methodology.
-Quantum mechanical derived force fields (QMDFFs) can be generated in black box fashion for arbitrary chemical systems, two QMDFFs can be coupled by different EVB (Empirical Valence Bond) coupling methods as well as reaction-path based methods such as TREQ.
+Quantum mechanical derived force fields (QMDFFs) can be generated in black box fashion for arbitrary chemical systems, two QMDFFs can be coupled by different EVB (Empirical Valence Bond) coupling methods.
-Based on the EVB-QMDFF potential energy surfaces, Ring Polymer Molecular Dynamics (RPMD) can be run for several MD applications such as molecular force simulations or high-quality chemical reaction rate constant calculations.
+Simple energy difference coupling methods as well as more sophisticated methods like distributed gaussian (DG)-EVB or transition region corrected reaction path EVB-QMDFF (TREQ) are availabe for that purpose.
+Especially the TREQ method allows for black-box generation of high quality PES descriptions, the whole process of PES setup and rate constant calculation with ring polymer molecular dynamics (ROMD) is realized in the black-box program within Caracal.
+Further, a number of analytical PES representations of gas phase reaction systems are integrated, they can directly be called for MD or rate constant calculations on them.

 ## License

-EVB-QMDFF is distributed unter the terms of the [MIT license](https://opensource.org/licenses/mit-license):
+Caracal is distributed unter the terms of the [MIT license](https://opensource.org/licenses/mit-license):

 ```
-   EVB-QMDFF - RPMD molecular dynamics and rate constant calculations on
+   CARACAL - Ring polymer molecular dynamics and rate constant calculations
-               black-box generated potential energy surfaces
+             on black-box generated potential energy surfaces

-   Copyright (c) 2021 by Julien Steffen (steffen@pctc.uni-kiel.de)
+   Copyright (c) 2023 by Julien Steffen (mail@j-steffen.org)
                          Stefan Grimme (grimme@thch.uni-bonn.de) (QMDFF code)

    Permission is hereby granted, free of charge, to any person obtaining a